Agere Systems: History

 Agere was incorporated on August 1, 2000, as a subsidiary of Lucent Technologies and then spun off on June 1, 2002.
 The name Agere was that of a Texas-based electronics company that Lucent had acquired in 2000, although the pronunciations of the company names are different.
 The Texas company was pronounced with three syllables and a hard "g": /eɪˈgɪərə/.
 The company name was pronounced with two syllables and a hard "g": /eɪˈgɪər/.
 Agere is a Latin verb meaning "to act", "to do", or "to make".

+Apart from the main office in Allentown and elsewhere in Pennsylvania, the company also maintained domestic offices and manufacturing facilities in Florida, Texas, and California.
+Internationally, Agere had presences in India, Israel, China, the Netherlands, the United Kingdom, and Spain.

 Microsoft suit

 In 2007, Agere Systems sued Microsoft for theft of key technology used in Internet telephony.

-The allegations concern meetings between Agere and Microsoft in 2002 and 2003, where the companies discussed selling Agere's stereophonic acoustic echo cancellation technology to Microsoft.
-This technology is used to improve the sound of telephone and teleconference communications over the Internet.
+The allegations concerned meetings between Agere and Microsoft in 2002 and 2003, where the companies discussed selling Agere's stereophonic acoustic echo cancellation technology to Microsoft.
 Just before the agreement was to be signed, Microsoft ended the discussions saying that it made a significant breakthrough in its own, heretofore undisclosed research program, and no longer needed Agere's technology.

-Apart from the main office in Allentown, the company also maintained offices and facilities in:
+The result of the lawsuit is unknown.